gomorpheus/morpheus-msdns-plugin/README.md

 This version prepares the plugin to support the Morpheus Windows Agent as an rpc transport.
 NOT supported fully in this release.

-## Morpheus Microsoft DNS Plugin Controls
+## Plugin Integration Controls

 - Configure the Dns Integration via the MICROSOFT DNS INTEGRATION dialog.
 To Add a new integration use Administration -> Integrations  and click + NEW INTEGRATION then select Microsoft DNS from the list.
 - To make changes to an existing integration use Administration -> Integrations then click on the Integration NAME link to access the dialog

-### Microsoft DNS Integration Dialog Options
+### MS DNS Integration Dialog Options

 - NAME - Enter a name for the Integration
 - RPC SERVER -  Enter the Name of the server providing access to the Microsoft DNS Services.
 This is the Server Morpheus will connect to directly. **NOTE** This will also be the DNS Server if accessing the DNS Services directly.
 - USE AGENT FOR RPC checkbox. **NEW in 3.2** Select this option to have the Plugin use a configured Agent to handle the Morpheus to Windows Rpc connection.
 The RPC SERVER should be an instance or managed vm and the Morpheus Agent should be configured to Logon As the DNS Service user.
 - CREDENTIALS - Provide account credentials for the integration.
 You may use credentials already stored in Morpheus or create new Username/Password credentials.
+- ZONE FILTER was introduced in v2.0 of the plugin.
+The ZONE FILTER is a comma separated list of glob style filters which can be used to specify the zones that Morpheus will import and sync.
+  - Glob style filters apply to the zone name ONLY and at a domain level.
+  - The \* character matches any legal Dns character [a-zA-Z0-9_-] 0 or more times.
+  - Wildcarding stops at the . (period)
-- ZONE FILTER - Zones matching the zone filter will be imported and managed by the integration.
-Leave blank to import DNS forward and reverse zones discovered on the DNS Server.
-See the section below about using Zone Filters.
+  - Leave blank to import ALL forward and reverse zones
 - DNS SERVER - If the RPC SERVER is not the server hosting DNS Services then add the FQDN name of the DNS server here.
 Leave blank if the RPC SERVER is also the DNS Server.
 - SERVICE TYPE - **NEW in 3.2** This text box informs the plugin how the RPC SERVER should contact the DNS SERVER.
 There are 3 supported options
   - **local** : When the RPC SERVER is the DNS Server local is the default and ONLY option.
   - **wmi** : Use wmi when the RPC SERVER contacts the DNS Server over wmi.
 This is normally the default when using and intermediate RPC SERVER
   - **winrm** : Use this option when the RPC SERVER connects to DNS SERVER over a winrm session.
 Not often used.
-- ZONE FILTER was introduced in v2.0 of the plugin.
-The ZONE FILTER is a comma separated list of glob style filters which can be used to specify the zones that Morpheus will import and sync.
-    - Glob style filters apply to the zone name ONLY and at a domain level.
-    - The \* character matches any legal Dns character [a-zA-Z0-9_-] 0 or more times.
-    - Wildcarding stops at the . (period)

 - CREATE POINTERS -  have DNS create a PTR record when the forward record is created.

 ### Using Zone Filters